Looking At Uber Technologies's Recent Whale Trades - Benzinga

 Volume & Open Interest Development

+In terms of liquidity and interest, the mean open interest for Uber Technologies options trades today is 18062.86 with a total volume of 57,408.00.

-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Uber Technologies's whale activity within a strike price range from $25.0 to $50.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for Uber Technologies's big money trades within a strike price range of $20.0 to $45.0 over the last 30 days.

 Uber Technologies Option Volume And Open Interest Over Last 30 Days